-An advantage with privacy is that people remember the subject.
-Unlike topographies and typography, episcopacy and liturgies, privacy is something that everyone wants to identify with.
+An intriguing advantage of privacy is that people actually remember the subject.
+Unlike topographies and typography, episcopacy and liturgies, privacy is something that everyone can identify with and wants to discuss.

 We are drawn to relate our own sense of privacy to the picture we have of the early modern world.
 Tapping into our protagonists’ psyche is part of creating and defining a more colourful literary history.